error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/SegmentedSpacetimeandasaTemporalGrowthFunction.md

 θ = angle in radians

 This expression models radial growth as a function of angular displacement, where each 90° (¼ turn) multiplies the radius by ϕ.
-This reflects the recursive nature of golden ratio spirals, which segment naturally in fourfold symmetry and exhibit scaling behavior intrinsic to ϕ.
+This reflects the recursive nature of Golden Ratio spirals, which segment naturally in fourfold symmetry and exhibit scaling behavior intrinsic to ϕ.

 1